bluecmd/learn-sky130/schematic/xschem/getting-started.md

 an error like `could not find a valid modelname` you might have forgotten to add this property.

-The final result is available in `inverter.sch`.
+The final result is available in `basic-inverter.sch`.
 If you installed the PDK somewhere else make sure to update the `.lib` statement in the SPICE component in the lower-right corner.